Skip to main content

 Good Distribution Practice (GDP) is a vital component of Quality Assurance.
 It requires the company to establish a quality system which ensures that products are consistently stored and handled under appropriate conditions as required by the marketing authorisation or product specification.

-Compliance to our Guidance Notes on Good Distribution Practice263 KB is mandatory for all local importers and wholesalers of Therapeutic Products and Chinese Proprietary Medicines intended for the Singapore market.
+Compliance to our Guidance Notes on Good Distribution Practice263 KB is mandatory for all local importers and wholesalers of Therapeutic Products, Chinese Proprietary Medicines, Cell, Tissue and Gene Therapy Products and Active Ingredients intended for the Singapore market.
 Our GDP auditors will conduct audits on companies in accordance with these GDP standards prior to the issuance of local dealer’s licences.

 Trending of common deficiencies raised for GDP inspections conducted